How can I make the most of my session?

 - anything that supports your comfort

 Another way to enhance your session is to allow sound to be a part of the work.
 Making sounds (versus words) can be a great way to express and clear energy in a way that keeps you out of your head.
 Often clients drop in so deep that it’s nice not to come back up to the level of language.
-In that case sounds can be a great way to give me feedback about your experience.
-I may make some sounds too.
+In that case sounds can be a great way to give us feedback about your experience.
+We may make some sounds too.
 This can help with the process of being embodied beings versus being in the thinking mind.
 It can be vulnerable to make sounds but they can add a great deal of depth, connection, and trust if you take the risk.

 You also have permission to be in your emotion.
 As the body opens so often tension transforms back into the emotion it came from.
 There is so much to say and explain around this concept and the way the body-mind (as one continuum) maintains balance and manages stress.
 If this interests you, please ask.
 For now know that the sequencing of emotion through the body can create tremendous space and health in the tissue.
 This can especially be true in regard to trauma and recovery.
 To me all emotion, including anger, grief, joy, and fear have their place.
 Each has a wisdom to share.
 I trust the body and the way it reveals your truth.